 Structural complexity

-7.3 Embroidery Lace Pattern Design
+7.3 Embroidery and Lace Pattern Design

-Key focus:
+Key points:

 -